 I researched and wrote blog posts, press releases, web pages, social media posts, newsletters, sales decks, product sheets, email marketing messages, and other content as required.
 I created and managed the editorial calendar.
 I assisted with the development of content marketing strategy, and I supported the Director of Communications with redesign of website.
 I helped develop media pitches and supervised external team members including writers, designers, and researchers.

 Wrote press releases and pitched articles about the college and its three MFA programs to media outlets.
 Planned PR campaigns for regional and national publications.
 Managed a database of alumni and assisted the Executive Director of Institutional Advancement as needed.

-I coordinated all aspects of the MFA in Writing for Children & Young Adults program, including admissions, residency logistics with 100 students and faculty, program promotions, and all associated administrative details.
+I coordinated all aspects of the MFA in Writing for Children and Young Adults program, including admissions, residency logistics with 100 students and faculty, program promotions, and all associated administrative details.
 I served as editor for the program's website.

 Through Meredith Xcelerated Marketing, I write magazine-style branded content for HAP Balanced Living, Publix Supermarkets magazine, State Farm Insurance, and MetLife.
 I also write branded content for Capital One Home Loans.

 I write sales pages, landing pages, blog posts, newsletter articles, email marketing messages, and other copy for business and higher education websites.

 I wrote features and profiles for the Vermont College of Fine Arts newsletter (award-winning piece for their alumni magazine) and Deerfield Magazine.

 At outsource production and editorial division of nSight (formerly Editorial Services of New England), I managed a publishing team that included editorial assistant, copyeditor, desktop compositor, proofreader, and indexer on several book and journal projects.